-In 2017, CTF Field Operations Manager Brent Adams continued managing the Adopt-A-Trail program.
-Adams lead two training sessions for Adopters, and over his two years of leadership, 38% of Adopters have attended a training session.
-Tread maintenance, drainage maintenance and improvement, problem identification, and the importance of reporting were all emphasized.
+In 2018, CTF Field Operations Manager Brent Adams continued managing the Adopt-A-Trail program.
+Adams lead three training sessions for Adopters.
+During his three years of leadership, 49% of current Adopters have attended a training session.
+Trainings focused on maintaining and improving drainage, idenfiying problems, and reporting to the CTF office.

 Adopters do important work in their sections of trail, which range from 1.6 to 16.8 miles.
-Some do the work themselves and some assemble a group for the outing.
-Visiting as soon as they can after the snow melts in late Spring, they cut and remove fallen trees clearing the trail, rake and hoe silt & debris out of the water diversions to limit erosion, assess the signage, and report their work and findings.
+Some do the work alone and some assemble a group for the outing.
+Visiting as soon as they can after the snow melts in late spring, they cut and remove fallen trees, rake and hoe silt and debris out of the water diversions to limit erosion, assess the signage, and report their work and findings.
 Adopters make sure the trail is passable for hikers, cyclists, and horseback riders.

 - Another successful year of Adopter Trainings

 - Maintained the entire 567 miles of the CT

 - Cleared the Trail, sawing and removing hundreds of fallen trees

 - Cleaned hundreds of water diversions to preserve the tread and limit Trail erosion

 - Repaired, replaced and added signs, including wooden, steel and confidence markers

 - Reported Trail conditions to the CTF for planning & USFS coordination